gvwilson/thirdbit/src/fiction/iffy/index.md

 or thought she did.
 She had no way of telling if Iffy's body was obeying her right now or not.

-*they picked you 'cuz they think you'll do whatever someone in a uniform tells you t' do* Iffy's contempt rolled over Sandrine like a wave of dirty harbor water.
+*they picked you 'cuz they think you'll do whatever someone tells you t' do* Iffy's contempt rolled over Sandrine like a wave of dirty harbor water.
 *here lemme show you*